mindfulnessone/mindfulnessone.github.io/course-schedule.md

 ### MBSR 8-week Program
-- What: Curriculum is rooted in a comprehensive evidence-based MBSR program for experiencing and understanding the foundations of mindfulness [Details](/mbsr/)
+- What: Curriculum follows the evidence-based MBSR program for experiencing and understanding the foundations of mindfulness [Details](/mbsr/)
 - When: TBA
 - Where: Live online meetings via Zoom (we aim to bring as much as possible of the in-person-class-experience to the online environment)
-- Teacher: [Katarina Tabi](/about/) - neuroscientist working in the area of mindfulness and mental well-being
+- Teacher: [Katarina Tabi](/about/) - neuroscientist working in the area of mindfulness
 - Notes: In order to fully benefit from the program, you are encouraged to set aside 15 to 40 minutes for daily home-practice, in addition to the classes.
 MBSR classes are interactive and experiential.

 [Register](/register-8week-mbsr/)

-Mindfulness MBSR for CW Hospital staff [here](/hospital-staff/) Be notified when the next 8-week courses (for general population, pregnant individuals, health-care professionals or hospital staff) are scheduled [here](/notify/)
+Mindfulness MBSR program for CW Hospital staff [here](/hospital-staff/) Be notified when the next 8-week courses (for general population, pregnant individuals, health-care professionals or hospital staff) are scheduled [here](/notify/)